 All true.
-I realized that in some sense I had not acknowledged that.
-My business model is already markedly different than it was just 18 months ago.
-I devote less and less time to “marketing stuff.”
+I devote less and less attention to “marketing stuff.”
 Because the real freedom and money is in re-inventing businesses… developing symbiotic relationships… the positioning that happens before you do advertising and publicity… in networks that build moats around your virtual castle.

 I’ve already turned down several offers of equity positions.
 I learned this selectivity from Richard Koch, who has only said “yes” to 19 deals in the last 25 years.
 Those 19 deals grew his wealth from $4 million to over $500 million.

 It pays to be very discriminating.
 Not 80/20… not 95/5… but 99/1.
 Needles in haystacks.